Author: Craig Neil

 For those visitors not acquainted with these places, Wetherspoons is a value-oriented pub/restaurant that serves traditional meals and a wide selection of beers and spirits.
 The prices are very competitive so they’re almost always busy, but midweek you shouldn’t have any problem finding a table.

-As you might have guessed, Tony Macaroni is an Italian restaurant, Nandos serves spicy chicken dishes and burgers, and Slug and Lettuce is aimed at families and couples with a menu that features up-market burgers, pizzas, and wraps.
+As you might have guessed, Tony Macaroni is an Italian restaurant; Nandos serves spicy chicken dishes and burgers; and Slug and Lettuce is aimed at families and couples with a menu that features up-market burgers, pizzas, and wraps.

 Most venues serve alcohol but if you’re just after a drink you should probably head to Wetherspoons as they stock the largest selection of spirits and you’ll have the option of either grabbing a table or standing at the bar.

 For those visitors heading to the cinema who’d like to save money, I recommend mid-morning screenings at the weekend which is when you’ll get the cheapest tickets.
 Alternatively, take advantage of the Meerkat Movies deal which gives 2-for-1 tickets every Tuesday and Wednesday.
+To become a Meerkat Movies member, simply register on their website and purchase any insurance policy (even a cheap 1-day policy will do) to be eligible for 12 months of movie deals.

 The OMNi also has a superb gymnasium courtesy of Nuffield Health.
 The gym has a wide range of exercise machines, a good-sized swimming pool, sauna and steam rooms, and regular fitness classes for anyone needing a little encouragement during a workout.

-This is one of the city’s top-tier hotels thanks to a range of lavishly decorated suites and an uber-exclusive lounge and restaurant.
+Finally, if you’ve ever stood on top of Calton Hill and looked down you’ll have no doubt noticed a large garden on the roof of the OMNi Centre which is, in fact, part of the exclusive The Glasshouse hotel.
+This is one of the city’s top-tier hotels, thanks to a range of lavishly decorated suites and an uber-exclusive lounge and restaurant.
 Prices start at around £250 and soar to £500 per night (and that’s out of season), but it’s without a doubt one of the most unique hotels in Edinburgh.

 There are a few other businesses operating at the OMNi Centre in addition to the ones mentioned above so if you’d like to see what else is currently available take a look at the official website.

-Things to do nearby
+Things to Do

 The Scott Monument.
 E. Princes St Gardens, Edinburgh EH2 2EJ.
 9-minute walk.